guidanoli/inf1019/README.md

 # Virtual Memory Simulator

-The goal of this project is to implement a virtual memory simulator.
-Memory access will be simulated through files in which lines are composed of the physical address of the access and a character to determine whether the access is Read-Only or Read/Write.
-The simulator currently accepts the following page algorithms:
+The goal of this project is to examine the pros and cons of each **page replacement algorithm** for various page sizes, physical memory size and type of program accessing memory - comparing it to the optimal algorithm - in a safe simulating environment, with controlled data structures, avoiding memory leak and file locks.
+The simulator reads memory accesses as lines composed of the physical address and a character to determine whether the access is Read-Only or Read/Write.
+It currently accepts the following page algorithms, whose implementations are based on the well-known *Modern Operating Systems* book by **Andrew S. Tanenbaum & Hebert Bos**.

-* Not Recently Used (NRU)
+* *NRU* - Not Recently Used
-* Least Recently Used (LRU)
+* *LRU* - Least Recently Used
-* Optimal Algorithm (NOVO, stands for *NEW* in Portuguese)
+* *OPT* - Optimal Algorithm

-The implementation of each of those algorithms are based on the well-known "Modern Operating Systems" book by Andrew S. Tanenbaum & Hebert Bos.

 ## Getting Started